Get,

 Does yoni mudra benefit polycystic ovarian syndrome?

-Yes, studies have shown that yoni mudra may have a positive impact on the polycystic ovarian syndrome.
-However, you should not rely on this mudra alone and consult a doctor for proper management of the polycystic ovarian syndrome.3
+Yes, studies have shown that yoni mudra may have a positive impact on polycystic ovarian syndrome.
+However, you should not rely on this mudra alone and consult a doctor for proper management of polycystic ovarian syndrome.3

 References: